MaxGhenis/terminalgrid/README.md

 ## Why TerminalGrid?

-If you're using AI coding tools like Claude Code for more than just coding—reviewing PRs, drafting documents, managing emails, running concurrent tasks—you need a better interface than multiple VS Code windows or native terminal grids.

-TerminalGrid turns VS Code into an orchestration hub where you can:
+If you're doing a lot of AI-driven coding, you probably run multiple concurrent AI sessions—different agents working on different parts of your codebase, testing different approaches, or handling separate tasks simultaneously.

+TerminalGrid gives you the interface AI coding workflows need:
-- Run 5-6 concurrent sessions in a clean grid layout
+- **Run 5-6 concurrent AI coding sessions** in a clean grid layout
-- Paste images for AI analysis
+- **Paste screenshots** for visual debugging and UI feedback
-- Avoid crashes from multiple VS Code instances
+- **Avoid crashes** from multiple VS Code instances
-- Manage everything from one workspace
+- **Manage everything from one workspace** instead of scattered terminals

+This works whether you're using AI agents purely for coding, or (like me) also for reviewing PRs, drafting docs, and other non-coding tasks.

 **But it's also great for regular development!** Use it just for the keyboard shortcuts and grid management, even without auto-launch.